 Read our full review: Google Nest Hello

-Ring’s latest smart doorbell has a larger footprint than the Video Doorbell Pro, but it continues to offer many of the same great features, as well as the versatility of being mains-powered or battery-operated.
+Ring’s battery-powered smart doorbell has a larger footprint than the Video Doorbell Pro, but it continues to offer many of the same great features.
 The battery is removable, too, which means you don’t have to take the entire doorbell off the wall to recharge it either.

-Images cover the same 160-degree field of view and, just like it’s more expensive sibling, the Ring Video Doorbell 3 Plus records clear Full HD footage.
-However, it's the only Ring doorbell at present to offer the ‘pre-roll’ feature, which stores the four seconds of black-and-white video recorded before the motion detection was activated, to help you identify exactly what triggered the alert.
+Images cover the same 160-degree field of view and, just like its more expensive sibling, the Ring Video Doorbell 3 Plus records clear Full HD footage, and even stores the four seconds of black-and-white video recorded before the motion detection was activated, to help you identify exactly what triggered the alert.

 As with other Ring doorbells, subscribing to Ring Protect will ensure you can access all of the smart features, including being able to review who was at the door at a later date, if you missed the original alert.
 Prices start from $3 / £2.50 /AU$4 per month.